feihong/asyncio-tasks-talk/talk.md

 ---
 # Conclusion

-Asyncio in Python 3.5 is easy to use and more powerful, especially in comparison to previous efforts.
-The asyncio module contains many excellent tools to help you implement various models of concurrency in your application.
-The asyncio ecosystem includes a number of viable options for web development, including aiohttp and Muffin.
+- Asyncio in Python 3.5 is powerful and easy to use (especially in comparison to previous efforts)
+- The asyncio module contains many excellent tools to help you implement various types of concurrency in your application.
+- The asyncio ecosystem includes a number of viable options for web development, including aiohttp and Muffin.